Sk3W3d/yet-another-board-game/README.md

     Ability 1 (attack): dark force
         POE consumption: 25
         Overheat: 2
         Push all enemies within distance of 4 away from Vader by distance of 5.
+Deals 30 damage.
-        Deals 120 damage.
+        If these enemies hit walls during forced moving, they are dealt additional 120 damage.
     Ability 2 (special): dark force control
         POE consumption: 10
         Overheat: 1